UgayNobu/SDA101_02240369/Practical6_HTML_Styling_list/Reflection.md

 Challenges Faced: I initially had trouble with the alignment of the nested lists—they looked off.
 After tweaking the CSS margins and padding, I managed to fix the issue.

-(c) Clarity & Coherence

-I’ve kept this reflection short and to the point, clearly explaining the process, what I learned, and the challenges I faced.